AdaCore/spark2014/lrm/source/packages.rst

     -- P.Pub is the public package that declares the state abstraction

-    limited with P.Priv;   -- Indicates to P.Pub that the visible (to P.Pub)
+    limited private with P.Priv;
+                           -- Indicates to P.Pub that the visible (to P.Pub)
                            -- state of P.Priv may be constituents of P.Pub's
                            -- state abstractions.
     package P.Pub --  public unit